 Indoor Skydiving– This would be pretty perfect for an adventurous tween or teenager

-Airplane Tickets– With many airlines offering inexpensive “hopper flights,” my sister got my two older kids tickets to come visit her in San Francisco.
+Airplane Tickets– With many airlines offering inexpensive “hopper flights,” my sister got my two older kids tickets to come visit her in San Francisco by using her extra miles.
 I joined them and my husband drove up with our youngest and met us there.
 Their sparking apple juice drinks on the 45-minute plane ride was their highlight.

 It doesn’t matter what experience you give your kids.
 Or what experience you ask your family to give your kids.